You’ll find Jeff’s version of the same trip in 5 parts (about an hour) right here.

 Cameras and recharging

 We both used Panasonic FT2 waterproof cameras – the ranger we met at Geikie had one too.
-It’s good in that it’s waterproof (great for Ningaloo reefing) but of course the lens is tiny and so the picture quality – 12-14mp or not – is not that hot, especially on zoom.
+At the time (before Olympus TG) it was good in that it’s waterproof (great for Ningaloo reefing) but of course the lens is tiny and so the picture quality- is not that hot, especially on zoom.
 The video quality, it has to be said, is pretty amazing for a £200 camera.
 We shot in Motion JPG and HD modes (not the AVCHD which doesn’t import so well I find).
 That gave a 1200 pixel image which is certainly good enough for youtube, even if it takes many many hours to upload a 5GB movie.
-I would love to have used my old TZ Lumix, or the even better LX5 I now have, but out in the wet & wilds it’s too hard to be careful with fragile gear so the FT2 is good enough until I get a commission from National Geographic.
+I would love to have used my old TZ Lumix, or the even better LX5 I now have, but out in the wet and wilds it’s too hard to be careful with fragile gear so the FT2 is good enough until I get a commission from National Geographic.
 They’ve since brought out an FT3 as they do, with GPS and other gimmickry – there is no substantial improvement as far as I could tell and you’ll never get a decent lens in such a compact, flat, waterproof body.
 A pair of 16GB cards were more than enough for both of us.

 We carried 1 spare battery for the Panas and, with the Go Pro below, that just about did us.
 In the end I didn’t take the Power Monkey solar charging gadget on the Fitzroy, but did use it on the Ningaloo stage.
 It charges the Pana batteries very quickly and has the capacity to do that about 10 times.